Types of Copywriting Specialties Companies

 In fact, master copywriter Bob Bly recommends that information publishing should be every copywriter’s second business.
 It’s perfectly suited to a copywriter’s skill set.

-If you’re interested in starting an information publishing business, our How to Write Your Own Money-Making Websites and Information Marketing for Freelance Copywriters courses both provide step-by-step instructions on how to build and market your own information products.
+If you’re interested in starting an information publishing business, our How to Build, Write, and Grow Your Own Money-Making Websites and Information Marketing for Freelance Copywriters courses both provide step-by-step instructions on how to build and market your own information products.

 As an alternative, you can also work for established information marketers.
 Many solopreneurs and larger companies publish information products, both in the B2C and B2B industries.